conmaol/maglocunus/d/data_model.md

 ### RDF Schema

-Data models are also known as `ontologies`, and RDF Schema is a W3C standard ontology language that can be used to formalise a data model.
+Data models are more generally known as `ontologies` (at least by peopple working in the fields of Informatics and AI).
+RDF Schema is a W3C standard ontology language that can be used to formalise a data model.

 RDF Schema (RDFS) can capture entity types and subtypes (ie ‘classes’ and ‘subclasses’):